 - Do you fail to yield the right of way to oncoming vehicles?

 To deter aggressive drivers and make Pennsylvania's highways safer for all who use them, PennDOT partners with Pennsylvania State and local police departments to conduct aggressive driving enforcement.
-Since the project was launched in 2006, more than 580 roadways have been targeted with additional enforcement and education.
-Learn more about the project here.

 Tips for What to Do When You Encounter Aggressive Drivers